prebid/Prebid.js/dev-docs/bidder-adapter-1.md

 {% highlight js %}

     // if the bid response was empty or an error, return []
-    // otherwise parse the response and return a bidReponses array
+    // otherwise parse the response and return a bidResponses array

+    // The response body and headers can be retrieved like this:
+    //
+    // const serverBody = serverResponse.body;
+    // const headerValue = serverResponse.headers.get('some-response-header')
     const bidResponses = [];
     const bidResponse = {
         requestId: bidRequest.bidId,